-You can print a graph or table by activating its window and choosing Print Graph or Print Table from the File menu.
-Before printing, however, you should choose Page Setup from the File menu to ensure that your output will appear as desired.
+You can print a graph or table by selecting its window and choosing Print Graph... or Print Table... from the File menu.
+Before printing, however, you can choose Print Preview Table/Graph... to see what the image will look like.
+From this window you can change from portrait to landscape and scale the size of the image.
+Additionally, you can choose Page Setup... from the File menu to manipulate the image output.

 On Windows, you control the position of the output on the printed page by specifying margins in the Page Setup dialog.
-On Macintosh, use the Margins dialog (File menu) to specify the location and size of the output.
+On macOS, select Paper Size:Manage Custom Sizes... to specify margins.